yellowstonegames/SquidLib/README.md

     <classifier>natives-desktop</classifier>
 </dependency>
 ```
-(This is not the absolute-most-recent version of LibGDX, and it may work with more recent versions, but no guarantees can be made. `squidlib` 3.0.0-b2 depends on libGDX 1.7.1, and has similar behavior about dependency handling. `squidlib-gdx` 3.0.0-b1 handles its dependencies on its own, so you don't need this step, except because of that behavior it will always download the desktop dependencies, even when they do nothing on the current platform.)
+(This is not a recent version of LibGDX, and it may work with more recent versions, but no guarantees can be made. `squidlib` 3.0.0-b3 depends on libGDX 1.9.1, `squidlib` 3.0.0-b2 depends on libGDX 1.7.1, and they have similar behavior about dependency handling. `squidlib-gdx` 3.0.0-b1 handles its dependencies on its own, so you don't need this step, except because of that behavior it will always download the desktop dependencies, even when they do nothing on the current platform.)

 GitHub repository: https://github.com/SquidPony/SquidLib